 The first payment of property taxes/assessments for Somky and Jamison Canyon properties were paid in December.
-The second payments will be paid in April.
+The second payment was paid in April.
 Debt service payments and State Revolving Fund loan principal and interest have been made according to schedule.